 In this post, we’ll outline the key items that should be on your checklist so you have a successful office remodel and keep everyone happy before, during, and after it's over.

 You've realized you'll have to make some changes to follow physical distancing guidelines.
 Now it's time to ask yourself some questions.

 Is a renovation the best option?
-Are we 100% certain relocating isn’t a better option?
+Are we 100% certain that our needs won't change after the pandemic?
+Is our timing right?
 What are the goals and objectives behind this office renovation idea?
-Is our timing right?
 Are there any barriers, physical or financial, to completing a successful renovation?

 If you don’t create a well-thought-out strategy, you won’t get the best return on your investment of new and improved office space.

 The first part of a good strategy lays out the estimated renovation budget.
 Add up the costs of construction, needed materials, new furniture, labor, etc., and make sure to leave some wiggle room as surprise costs almost always pop up.
 Next on the office renovation checklist is what you’ll do with employees during the renovation.
 Do you have vacant areas or swing spaces you can put them in?
 If not, you’ll need to find some.
 In terms of office renovation design, keep in mind the current number of employees, future growth, technology, functionality, how employees prefer to work and office design trends.

 Have your design team and general contractor work together to decide the best timeline and plan of action for a smooth renovation project.
 A team effort and the right strategy will also reduce your risk racking up unanticipated costs.